rust-lang/reference/src/glossary.md

 An [item] that is not a member of an [implementation], such as a *free function* or a *free const*.
 Contrast to an [associated item].

-### Free parameters
+### Free variables

-Free parameters are those that refer to a generically declared type or lifetime parameter.
+Free variables are those that refer to a generically declared type or lifetime parameter.

 [More][concrete].